 It has a biodegradable degreaser, 2 GTMAT decals and a roller for application (although the roller is of low quality).
 You will need to apply constant pressure when using the roller.

-Earlier I did also mention that changing your car’s tires can affect the noise levels in the car.
+Changing your car’s tires can significantly affect the noise levels in the car.

 The wheels are the only part of the vehicle that touches the road (unless you are one of the Flintstones).